faizati/react-commerce/README.md

-## Lesson-21
+## Lesson-23

-We also want to be able to update the quantity using buttons to the left and right of the number, so we will add the appropriate code to do so.
+We have now created our collection page and converted our shop items data over from an array to an object to better leverage our url parameters!
+Converting arrays over to objects to store data is called data-normalization and it makes searching for specific elements in our code much easier and efficient!

 # How to fork and clone